 As fishing pressure declines on lower Salt Creek, which is easily accessed from the highway, the numbers of wild cutthroat and rainbow trout may increase.
 There also are brook trout in the creek above the stunning Salt Creek Falls.
 That small upper section was not stocked but provides no-limit fishing for invasive brook trout.

 When to Fish for Trout

 With stocking trucks no longer stopping at pull-outs and bridges above Oakridge, weather will be the primary driver of when to fish this creek.

-Look for hungry trout as soon as spring-like weather sets in, but wait until the fourth Saturday in April (through October) if you want to fish with bait.
+Look for hungry trout as soon as spring-like weather sets in, but wait until later in April (through October) if you want to fish with bait.
 The upper stream is in high country and likely will take a little longer to get going.

 The lower river is easily accessible just east of Oakridge at numerous pull-outs and several bridges along Highway 58.
 For peace and quiet, and possibly more wild trout, look for areas where the stream flows away from this busy truck and tourist route.

 Salt Creek and its tributaries are open to year-round fishing, although seasonal snow and wintry weather will interfere for long stretches.
-Bait fishing is allowed from the fourth Saturday in April through Oct.
+Bait fishing is allowed from late April through Oct.
 31.